 Together.
 Stronger.
 Influential.

-It’s time to renew your membership.
-Renew by 30 June to take advantage of our early bird rates.
+Renew your membership of your association today.
 Together, we unite to make our profession stronger.
 As one voice, we advance the future of the sector and support social workers in their career journey.

-We asked our members what Together.
+We asked ten members what Together.
 Stronger.
 Influential. means to them.
 Here is what they said.

 Zac's Member Profile

 Together - being part of the AASW community means committing myself to a collective whole so that we can achieve more together; we all pool our resources together and contribute to a bigger body that advances the rights of our community’s most vulnerable people.

 Stronger - standing united means, alone, we can only achieve so much; but together, we can achieve anything.

 Influential – as part of a regional social work practice group, I'm wanting to ensure that social workers in this region feel connected to something that is bigger than any one of us are, as individuals.
 That means that when we feel powerless to make change in our own strength, each one of us can recognise that the challenges we face are challenges we face together, and the solutions that we cannot achieve on our own are achievable together.